EnriqueSaracho/skills-tracker-03/README.md

   - Added the file containing the connection string to the .gitignore file and deleted it from the git repository.

 - Finished the client portion of the document, still can't connect to database.

+- Decided to do other tutorials on MERN Stack apps get a different point of view